atillavarga/atillavarga.github.io/_pages/about.md

 My name is Atilla Varga and I am a Chemistry MSc graduate from the [Barry Lab](https://carleton.ca/barrylab/).
 As a results driven R&D engineer with a passion for innovation, I have a proven track record of 6+ years of `process development`, equipment innovation and device fabrication.
 From leading the development of novel material processes to new equipment integration, I excel at tackling complex technical challenges.

-I'm also an entrepreneur, having co-founded a successful 3D printing and prototyping business, where I established efficient operations and cultivated strong client relationships.
+I'm also an entrepreneur, having founded a successful 3D printing and prototyping business, where I established efficient operations and cultivated strong client relationships.

 My research background includes chemical synthesis, material and process development, further solidifying my technical foundation.